crypto-org-chain/cronos-docs/docs/getting-started/metamask.md

 ### Q3: I would like to send ERC20-CRO from Crypto.com App or Defi Wallet to the other CEXs directly.
 Is it possible?

-Please make sure both sender and receiver accounts support ERC20 format.
+**A** : Please make sure both sender and receiver accounts support ERC20 format.
 Only if the other CEXs support ERC20-CRO can you send it.
 Users may refer to this guide for more details:
 - https://help.crypto.com/en/articles/5019195-send-and-receive-cro-the-difference-between-native-cro-and-erc20-cro
 - https://help.crypto.com/en/articles/4970776-cro-deposit-withdrawal-information-in-crypto-com-app